FACN8/Pre-course/Week1/HTML.md

 ![](https://i.imgur.com/NF8zVdf.png)

-  - You should see be able to see the elements you created before (raw html), in the elements tab.
+  - You should be able to see the elements you created before (raw html), in the elements tab.
 You can edit/delete/add elements here like you did in your editor.

   - Change the elements in the browser from the inspector, delete the current `h1` tag and add a `div` tag.